raj-fluxara/fluxara-website/README.md

-# SustainIQ AI Website
+# Fluxara Website

-This is the official marketing and informational website for SustainIQ AI.
+This is the official marketing and informational website for Fluxara.
 It is a modern, responsive web application built with Vite, React, TypeScript, and Tailwind CSS.

 ## Getting Started